 - It is something that will engage the employees with a mission

-- There will be something to look forward to every month
+- There will be something to look forward to every month.

-- A certificate for the awards will lend credibility to the work done
+- A certificate for the awards will lend credibility to the work done.

-- Everyone will be aligned to achieve excellence
+- Everyone will be aligned to achieve excellence.

-5. Shoutout on LinkedIn
+5. Give a shoutout on LinkedIn

 This open acknowledgment of a job well done is valuable for the recipient and can boost the morale of the employees.
 Try the feature here and see how it works for you!

-6. Shoutout on Other Social Channels
+6. Shoutout on other social channels

-7. Claps, Claps, Claps
+7. Claps, claps, claps